Flying High (1931 film): Musical numbers

-The musical numbers "Happy Landing" and "Dance Until Dawn" were re-used in the MGM short Plane Nuts (1933) with the Three Stooges.

 The film's musical numbers feature some of choreographer Busby Berkeley's earliest film work.
+Forty women and sixteen men comprised the chorus which danced in the two musical numbers created by Berkeley.
+The Technicolor versions of those sequences are now lost.

+The musical numbers "Happy Landing" and "Dance Until Dawn" were re-used in the MGM short Plane Nuts (1933) with Ted Healy and the Three Stooges.

 Reception

+Critical response

 Flying High was received well by critics.
-In his review for The New York Times, Mourdant Hall commented: "Bert Lahr has a busy time in the diverting pictorial translation of the musical comedy, 'Flying High,' which breezed into the Capitol yesterday.
+In his review for The New York Times, Mourdant Hall commented: "Bert Lahr has a busy time in the diverting pictorial translation of the musical comedy, 'Flying High' ...
 Here there is comedy, a few songs and some excellent groupings of dancing girls.
-The general effect proved highly successful in provoking interest and laughter yesterday afternoon."
-The supporting cast also drew raves: "long-legged" Charlotte Greenwood, "who delivers her usual riotous brand of fun"; Pat O'Brien, Charles Winninger and Kathryn Crawford.
+The general effect proved highly successful in provoking interest and laughter..."
+The supporting cast also drew raves, particularly "long-legged" Charlotte Greenwood, "who delivers her usual riotous brand of fun."

 Box office

 Flying High grossed a total (domestic and foreign) of $657,000: $476,000 from the US and Canada and $181,000 elsewhere resulting in a loss of $273,000.